-- 1. Act in accordance with the highest standards of professional integrity. - Avoid relationships or commitments that conflict with the interests of persons engaging in services, impair professional judgment, imply a conflict of interest, or create risk of harm to those supported. - 3.
+- 1. Act in accordance with the highest standards of professional integrity. - 2.
+Avoid relationships or commitments that conflict with the interests of persons engaging in services, impair professional judgment, imply a conflict of interest, or create risk of harm to those supported. - 3.
 Conduct themselves in a way that does not jeopardize the integrity of the peer relationship. - 4.
 Seek supervision to handle any real or potential conflicts when and if a dual relationship is unavoidable. - 5.
 Follow organizational policies and guidelines regarding giving and receiving gifts. - 6.
 Consider the cultural context and other potential considerations related to gifts. - 7.
 Do not lend, give, or receive money or payment for any services to, or from, any persons they support. - 8.
 Demonstrate accountability in fulfilling commitments. - 9.
 Resist influences that interfere with professional performance. - 10.
 Shall not commit fraud, waste, or abuse in the delivery of Medi-Cal services. - 11.
 Cooperate with complaint investigations and supply information requested during complaint investigations unless such disclosure of information would violate the confidentiality requirements of Subpart 2, Title 42, Code of Federal Regulations. - 12.
 Shall not provide services under the influence of any amount of alcohol, marijuana, or illicit drugs.
 "Illicit drugs" means any substance defied as a drug in Section 11014, Chapter 1, Division 10, Health and Safety Code, except: - a.
 Drugs or medications prescribed by a physician or other person authorized to prescribe drugs, in accordance with Section 4036, Chapter 9, Division 2, Business and Professions Code, and used in the dosage and frequency prescribed; or - b.
-Over-the-counter drugs or medications used in the dosage and frequency described on the box, bottle, or package insert.

-- 13. Shall not secure a certification by fraud, deceit, or misrepresentation.
+Over-the-counter drugs or medications used in the dosage and frequency described on the box, bottle, or package insert. - 13.
+Shall not secure a certification by fraud, deceit, or misrepresentation.
 This includes, but is not limited to: - a.
 Making a false statement on any application for certification. - b.
 Withholding material information on any application for certification. - c.
 Impersonating another Medi-Cal Peer Support Specialist or permitting or allowing another person to use their certification for the purpose of providing peer support services. - 14.
 Shall not engage in gross negligence or incompetence in the performance of peer support services.
-This includes: - Failing to maintain records consistent with sound judgement, the standards of the profession, and the nature of the services being rendered.
+This includes: - a.
+Failing to maintain records consistent with sound judgement, the standards of the profession, and the nature of the services being rendered. - I. ADVOCACY - 1.
+Support the formulation, development, enactment, and implementation of public policies of concern to the profession. - 2.
+Demonstrate and promote activities that respect diversity. - 3.
+Support and defend human rights and freedoms regardless of nationality, national origin, gender identity, ethnicity, religion or spiritual persuasion, language, disability, sexual identity, or socio-economic status.
+Human rights include civil and political rights, such as the right to life, liberty, and freedom of expression; social, cultural, and economic rights including the right to cultural expression, the right to have basic needs met, and the right to work and receive an education. - 4.
+Advocate for inclusion of those supported in all aspects of services.